GlowDuino/GlowDuino/User Guide/README.md

 - One additional Serial port
 - One additional I²C interface
 - One additional SPI interface
-- Two additional internal 16 bit timers (TC3, TC4)
+- Two additional internal 16-bit timers (TC3, TC4)
 - Higher current rating: 1A for both 5V and 3.3V power line

 On top of these features, the Uno board supports two output voltage options, 3.3V and